This website uses cookies. If you continue to use the site, your agreement will result in cookies being set.

 Gillian Russo

 It's the '20s once again, which means there's no better time to step back in time and party like it's the Roaring Twenties.
-Of course, we mean the 1920s, which are alive and well at The Great Gatsby: The Immersive Show.
+Those would be the 1920s, which are alive and well at The Great Gatsby on Broadway in spring 2024.

-After a record-breaking London run, the adaptation of F. Scott Fitzgerald's seminal novel has fittingly made its way to New York, where The Great Gatsby is set.
-What's more, this production is immersive — a wing of the Park Central Hotel is now Gatsby Mansion, with various rooms to explore.
-You'll interact with the characters as the story of Gatsby, the mysterious billionaire trying to rekindle a spark with his old flame, unfolds.
+After a world premiere at New Jersey's Paper Mill Playhouse, the first Broadway musical adaptation of F. Scott Fitzgerald's seminal novel has fittingly made its way to New York, where The Great Gatsby is set.
+Broadway favorites Jeremy Jordan and Eva Noblezada lead the story of Gatsby, the mysterious billionaire trying to rekindle a spark with his old flame, Daisy.

 Of course, if you're going to enter the world of the Jazz Age, you have to dress, drink, and dance the part.
-You can even start the party before The Great Gatsby: The Immersive Show begins by visiting other 1920s-inspired landmarks around the city.
+You can even start the party before The Great Gatsby begins by visiting other 1920s-inspired landmarks around the city.
 Read our complete guide for how to prepare for an evening at The Great Gatsby in New York.

 Feminine 1920s attire famously includes flapper dresses (the more fringe, the better), feathered headbands, and long gloves.
 Conversely, three-piece suits (especially pinstripe ones, complete with a bowtie), fedoras and flat caps, and oxford shoes define masculine fashion of the era.

-Thrift shops like L Train Vintage, Beacon's Closet, Buffalo Exchange, and Goodwill are fun places to hunt for vintage and vintage-inspired pieces like these.
-You might even find success at a Halloween costume shop, or else on an e-retailer like Etsy or Amazon.
+Thrift shops like L Train Vintage, Beacon's Closet, Buffalo Exchange, and Goodwill are fun places to hunt for pieces like these.
+You might even find success at a Halloween costume shop or an e-retailer like Etsy or Amazon.

 Learn to dance the Charleston